brianobot/password_generator/README.md

 Pure python password generator.

 ## Usage
-The script has be used as standalone script with command line arguments or can be imported or called by another python program/script
+The script has to be used as standalone script with command line arguments or can be imported or called by another python program/script

 Command Line Usage
-- `python main.py` # generate a password of with module default length string
+- `python password_generator.py` # generate a password of with module default length string
-- `python main.py 8` # generate a password of 8-length string
+- `python password_generator.py 8` # generate a password of 8-length string
-- `python main.py 64` # generate a password of 64-length string
+- `python password_generator.py 64` # generate a password of 64-length string

 Used within a Python Program
 ```